back2Lobby/access-control/readme.md

 // You can also assign role for a specific roleable model AccessControl::assign('editor')->to('edit',$post);

-// checking the permission on user for a roleable model AccessControl::canUser($user)->do("edit",$post);
+// Checking the permission on user for a roleable model AccessControl::canUser($user)->do("edit",$post);

-// checking a role on user AccessControl::is($user)->an("editor");
+// Checking if the user has an editor role for that model AccessControl::is($user)->an("editor",$post);
 ```